Who Is This Credit Card Best For?

-- Tours and activities: You can use points to book local experiences at your destination at a rate of 0.35 cent per point, in some cases.
-For example, an airboat tour of the Everglades started at $30, or 8,571 points.
+- Tours and activities: You can use points to book local experiences at your destination at a rate of 0.35 cents per point, in some cases.

 - Marathon Gas: You can fuel up your car at a Marathon Gas station and use points to get discounts, though it’s unclear what the redemption rate is.

 - Merchandise: Using travel rewards to buy merchandise is common, but you typically won’t get much value using your points that way.
 For example, you can purchase a Costco membership certificate for 18,693 points.
 It normally costs $60 for a year, so that redemption gives you just 0.32 cents per point.

 - Charitable donations: If you want to do some good with your points, you can donate to several different nonprofit organizations starting at 500 points.

 - Maintenance and exchange fees: If you own a Wyndham timeshare, you can use your points to pay for various maintenance and exchange fees at a rate of 0.5 cents per point.

 In addition to redeeming your rewards directly with Wyndham, you also have the option to transfer your points to some of the hotel chain’s 14 hotel, shopping, and airline partners.
 Unfortunately, most of the transfer ratios are significantly lower than the 1:1 standard for good travel cards, so you won’t get much value.
 Domestic travelers can get a 5:1 transfer rate on United, Hawaiian Airlines, and Frontier miles.
 The best transfer option is moving your points to Caesar Rewards because it’s a 1:1 ratio.

 How to Get the Most Out of This Card